nzlz/colcon-uv/README.md

 Intended, but not limited, to use with **ROS 2**.
 This extension provides a modern alternative to traditional setuptools-based or even poetry-based Python package management in ROS environments.

+> **⚠️ Experimental**: This project is in early development.
+Testing, feedback, and contributions are welcome!

 ## Features

 - **Fast Dependency Management**: Leverages UV's lightning-fast dependency resolution and installation